deliveroo/deliveroo.engineering/_posts/2016-10-13-optimising-membership-queries.md

 ## Benchmarking

-We prepared a benchmark driver that explores the possible data structures and number of shards — storing all IDs in a single structure at one extreme, and storing each ID in its own structure at the other.
+We prepared a benchmark driver that explores the possible data structures and number of partitions — storing all IDs in a single structure at one extreme, and storing each ID in its own structure at the other.

 The code for the benchmark driver is